Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

 \subsection{Leveraging Data Reuse Opportunities}

-\mysubsubsection{Reuse characteristics} Depending on the functionality of model layers, different tensors (input activations, weights, partial summations) exhibit significant reuse.
-Fig. \ref{fig::analysis-data-reuse} depicts such reuse opportunities for processing different CNN layers (early convolution layers, last convolution layers, MLPs, depth-wise layers, point-wise layers, etc.).
-For each tensor, the data reuse is calculated as the total number of MACs per data element \cite{chen2019eyeriss}.
-Reuse factors are plotted on a logarithmic scale for showing the values varying across a wide range.
-Layers are also plotted on a logarithmic scale to visualize them better for both shallow and deep models. \textit{Input activations:} The figure shows that in general, the reuse of input activations increases with going deeper in the model because the total number of filters increases significantly (e.g., from 64 to 2048 in ResNet-50).
-Depth-wise layers are an exception and present very low reuse due to the processing of the single filter.
-FC layers or MLPs present high reuse of input activations, which depends on the sizes of weight matrices (i.e., dependency on the sizes of the output tensors). \textit{Weights:} Since 2D feature maps (height/width) are usually much larger than 2D weights, weight reuse can be higher by an order of magnitude (e.g., in VGG-16, weight reuse of layer \#1 vs. high input reuse in later layers).
-With going deeper in CNNs, feature maps get shrunk spatially, which lowers the reuse of weights.
-FC layers or MLPs do not present any reuse, as each weight value is used only once when processing a vector of input activations (no batching).
-Increasing the batch size linearly improves weight reuse. \textit{Partial summations:} Going deeper in CNNs increases input channels of layers, which improves the reuse of partial summations.
-FC or MLP layers also feature high reuse of partial summations due to larger input vectors.
-Depth-wise convolution layers show very low reuse because partial summations are not accumulated across the input channels.
+\mysubsubsection{Reuse characteristics} Depending on the functionality of layers, there can be significant reuse of tensors.
+Figures \ref{fig::analysis-data-reuse} and \ref{fig::analysis-data-reuse-sparse} depict reuse opportunities for different layers (early CONV layers, later CONV layers, MLPs, DW-CONVs, PW-CONVs, expand or reduce layers, attention mechanism).
+For each tensor, the data reuse is calculated as the total number of MACs per data element.
+For better visualization, reuse factors and layers are plotted on a logarithmic scale. \textit{Input activations:} Reuse of input activations increases with going deeper in CNNs since the number of filters increases significantly.
+It is also high for 'expansion' layers in bottleneck blocks (Fig. \ref{fig::analysis-data-reuse-sparse}).
+DW-CONVs are an exception and present very low reuse as there is only one filter.
+'Squeeze' or 'reduce' layers present moderate reuse for dense tensors.
+Reuse in FC layers or MLPs (e.g., in encoder/decoder layers of Transformers \cite{vaswani2017attention}) depends on the sizes of weight matrices (i.e., sizes of output tensors). \textit{Weights:} Since 2D feature maps in CNNs are usually much larger than 2D weights, weight reuse can be higher by an order of magnitude.
+With going deeper in CNNs, feature maps shrinks spatially, which lowers the reuse.
+There is no weight reuse for MLPs, but increasing the batch size linearly improves the weight reuse.
 Video processing applications use 3D CNNs (e.g., c3d \cite{tran2015c3d}), which can further increase the reuse opportunities \cite{hegde2018morph} for input activations and weights due to additional processing steps on consecutive frames.
+For NLP models such as Transformer \cite{vaswani2017attention} and BERT \cite{devlin2019bert}, Fig. \ref{fig::analysis-data-reuse-sparse} illustrates weight reuse for executing a sequence of 24 and 107 tokens, respectively. $MatMul$s in the attention-based calculation are shown for a single head. \textit{Partial summations:} Input channels are increased as we go deeper into CNNs.
+Similarly, 'reduction' layers in bottleneck blocks involve more input channels.
+Both improve the reuse of partial summations.
+MLPs also usually provide high reuse due to larger input vectors.
+DW-CONVs show very low reuse because partial summations are not accumulated across input channels.